WYYinGH/slack-starter-chatbot/readme.md

 2. copy "https..." from ngrok
 3. Go to "api.slack.com", click your slack app, find your bot
 4. paste the link + "/oauth" on "OAuth & Permission"
-5. go to "Event Subscription" paste the link + "/slack/receive"
+5. go to "Event Subscription" and "Interactive component" paste the link + "/slack/receive"

 If you want to test after changed, you should restart npm